grrlgeek/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 GO
 ```

-Once permissions are granted, users can execute COPY INTO (with and without firewall enabled storage).
+Once permissions are granted, users can execute `COPY INTO`.

 ## Remarks